DineshGauda/Big_Data_Benchmarking_NoSql_database/README.md

 4. OpenStack Cloud Platform
 5. Test harness script

-**Project Description:** Bencingmarking of HBase and MongoDB on a OpenStack Cloud Platform vitual machine was done using YCSB and testharness.
+**Project Description:** Bencingmarking of HBase and MongoDB on an OpenStack Cloud Platform virtual machine was done using YCSB and testharness.